doriordan/skuber/examples/src/main/scala/skuber/examples/guestbook/README.md

 It carries out four main steps, each of which logs its results out to standard output:

-- stopping the Guestbook services if they are already running (by specifying replica counts of 0)
+- *stopping* the Guestbook services if they are already running (by specifying replica counts of 0)
-- housekeeping the Guestbook application (i.eremoving the resources from Kubernetes if they exist)
+- *housekeeping* the Guestbook application (i.eremoving the resources from Kubernetes if they exist)
-- (re)creating the Guestbook application on Kubernetes
+- *(re-)creating* the Guestbook application on Kubernetes
-- validating that all replicas are running (it does this by placing a watch on the replicaion controller)
+- *validating* that all replicas are running (it does this by placing a watch on the replicaion controller)

 ## Prerequisites